Emiliano Alessandri, Advisory Board Member

 Stanley Kober, Advisory Board Member

-Mr. Stanley Kober has been affiliated with a number of think tanks, most recently the Cato Institute, and has published widely on international affairs in the New York Times, Guardian, Foreign Policy and other journals.
+Mr. Stanley Kober is a former Research Fellow in Foreign Policy Studies at the Cato Institute.
 He is a graduate of Georgetown University’s School of Foreign Service and received his Ph.D. from the Fletcher School of Law and Diplomacy at Tufts University.
 His areas of expertise include the relationship between democracy and peace, with a focus on control over the war power.

 Eugenio Novario, Advisory Board Member